uyuni-project/uyuni-rfc/accepted/00053-disallow-downloading-when-patching.md

 # Drawbacks
  - this is limited to Salt minions.
 Traditional clients have no such feature
- - only covers Zypper at this point
+ - only covers Zypper at this point.
+Yum/DNF can be implemented by leveraging the [--cacheonly](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/sec-working_with_yum_cache#idm140707649391200) option
  - no UI

 # Alternatives